 exa-labs/exa-mcp-server | Our full review | Rating: 4/5

 Exa is the most powerful search MCP server for research workflows.
 Its neural search genuinely understands concepts, not just keywords.
 Query-dependent highlights cut token usage by 50–75% by extracting only the relevant passages from each result.
-And the async deep researcher feature can autonomously search, read, and synthesize a report — something no other search MCP server can do.
+In March 2026, Exa consolidated from 9 tools down to 4, deprecating specialized tools in favor of a unified web_search_advanced_exa that covers company research, people search, and other categories through filter parameters.

 Why it’s good: